Problems with Latching On or Sucking

 Massage your breast toward the nipple (or use one hand to gently squeeze the breast) to

-send milk into the baby's mouth when he or she is nursing.
-This is also helpful when
+send milk into the baby's mouth when they are nursing.
+This is also helpful when your

 Chart the number, amount, and color of urine and stools for wet and dirty diapers